 Stop WHITE Windows service – PHSA ( 1 min)

-In replication Monitor, stop subscription agent and the log-reader agent - BCCSS DBA per HA 5
+In replication Monitor, stop subscription agent and the log-reader agent - BCCSS DBA per HA ( 5 minutes)

-Execute “1_drop_subscription.sql” script on publication server to drop the subscription to the publication – BCCSS DBA
+Execute “1_drop_subscription.sql” script on publication server to drop the subscription to the publication – BCCSS DBA (15 minutes)

-Execute “2_drop_articles.sql” script on publication server to remove all the published articles for the publication – BCCSS DBA2
+Execute “2_drop_articles.sql” script on publication server to remove all the published articles for the publication – BCCSS DBA (20 minutes)

-Execute “3_drop_publication.sql” script to drop the publication -- BCCSS DBA5
+Execute “3_drop_publication.sql” script to drop the publication -- BCCSS DBA (5 minutes)

 Execute “4_set_database_replication_to_false” to disable the replication feature for the database. – BCCSS DBA

-Backup production WHITE Database and restore it on test server -- BCCSS DBA
+Backup production WHITE Database and restore it on test server -- BCCSS DBA (2 hour or more, which depends on the size of the source database and the network traffic).

 Notify WHITE team the database restore is complete – BCCSS DBA